has2k1/plydata/doc/installation.rst

 Installation
 ============

-plydata can be can be installed in a couple of ways, depending on purpose.
+plydata **only** supports Python 3.
+It can be can be installed in a couple of ways, depending on purpose.

 Official release installation
 -----------------------------